metagenomics/metagenomics-tk/docs/tutorials/tutorial1/classification.md

     ```

     ???
 Solution
-        For example the column `fastani_ani` reports that 9 out of 10 genomes were processed using ANI.
+        For example, the column `fastani_ani` reports that 9 out of 10 genomes were processed using ANI.
         ```TSV
         fastani_ani
         98.4